ming71/toolbox/README.md

 * **drawbox**
 Useful tool for drawing bbox through providied points.The only customed part is your points obtaining function.

+## mAP
+Support rbox evaluation and mAP calculation for object detection.

 ## matplotlib
 Provided a template for plotting 2D and 3D figure.